-Answer: Lawn Summer Nights is a third party fundraiser for Cystic Fibrosis Canada.
+Lawn Summer Nights is a third-party fundraiser for Cystic Fibrosis Canada (CF Canada).
 All proceeds from our event go directly to CF Canada.
 That means that everything above our expenses – which are covered by our registration fees – is a direct donation to the charity.
-For more information on what Cystic Fibrosis Canada does with their fundraising proceeds, visit their website here.

 What does a typical night look like?

-Answer: After you check-in at the registration table you’re free to start mixing and mingling.
-Meet the teams you’re going up against, check the schedule to see what lane you’re on round #1, grab a drink and take in the atmosphere.
-We promise it’s one you won’t forget.
 You’ll play different teams each round, and some cities build in a social round where you can watch the other teams, strategize, and hit up the bar.
-Each event provides a light dinner.
 You can also find raffles, silent auctions, additional lawn games, and much more!
 Most cities host an afterparty each week to keep the fun going even after the sun goes down, so make sure you’re following your city on social media to find out what they’ve got planned!

 How can I get involved?

-Answer: If there’s a LSN event in your city, get your friends together and register!
-If you’re interested in helping execute an event in your city, you can email your city directly or reach out to us at [email protected] for more information on volunteering.
+If there’s a LSN event in your city, get your friends together and register a team!
+If you’re interested in helping execute an event, you can email your city directly or reach out to us at email@example.com for more information on volunteering.

-Do you work for or know of a brand you think would be a great fit for a partnership with us?
-Email our National Coordinator at [email protected]!
+Do you work for or know a brand you think would be a great fit for a partnership with us?
+Email our national manager at firstname.lastname@example.org!

 My team needs a little help with fundraising.